evo-eval/evoeval/README.md

 * See the attachment of our [v0.1.0 release](https://github.com/evo-eval/evoeval/releases/tag/v0.1.0).

-Each LLM generation is packaged in a zip file named like `${model_name}_temp_0.0.zip`.
-You can unzip the folder and obtain the
-LLM generation for each of our 7 benchmarks + the original HumanEval problems.
+Each LLM generation is packaged in a zip file named like `{model_name}_temp_0.0.zip`.
+You can unzip the folder and obtain the LLM generation for each of our 7 benchmarks + the original HumanEval problems.
+Note that we only evaluate the greedy output for each LLM.

 ## 📝 Citation